 How Serious is Unauthorized Practice of Medicine in CO?

-Unauthorized practice of medicine is at minimum a class 2 felony throughout Colorado.
+Unauthorized practice of medicine is at minimum a class 2 misdemeanor throughout Colorado.
 A conviction can lead to:

 - a county jail sentence of 3 - 12 months,